Welcome to today's edition of the Rush 24-7 podcast.

 Some of us wonder if our current overseas contingency operation would even be needed had the last administration not been so quick to label pirates as thieves, terrorists, or worse.

-This is a parody of the way the White House will be looking at the uh pirate situation.
+This is a parody of the way the White House would be looking at the pirate situation.

 The New York Times, the New York Times is excited.